 We accept voluntary check-offs at point of sale.

 The Federal Deposit Insurance Corporation (FDIC) should not have authority to “classify” loans due to reduction of land values.

 We oppose any federal effort to eliminate Chapter 12 bankruptcy and any other action to further lessen a borrower’s rights.
-We support the right of mediation to prevent bankruptcy.
+We support the right of mandatory mediation to prevent bankruptcy.